This page has been archived on the Web

 - Governing law.

-rules of engagement for the public whenever using external Web 2.0 tools or services.
+Departments should develop rules of engagement for the public whenever using external Web 2.0 tools or services.
 The rules of engagement should be clearly posted on or linked from the Web 2.0 tool or service at an appropriate location, such as the departmental account profile or the main navigation page.
 The rules of engagement should, at a minimum, provide the following:

 - Moderation criteria for:

 - Personal information and other protected or classified information;

 - Discrimination on the basis of, for example, race, national or ethnic origin, colour, religion, sex, age, mental or physical disability, or sexual orientation;

 - Intellectual property (including copyright), privacy, accessibility and official languages notices which include links to the corresponding legislation, Treasury Board or departmental policies; and

 - Consequences for violation of the rules of engagement.